-Corinna Škėma Snyder was 12 when started singing and studying women's music from the Balkans, first with the Cambridge Slavic Chorus, and then with Laduvane, both in the Boston area.
-She was...Read More
+Corinna Škėma Snyder was 12 when she started singing and studying women’s music from the Balkans, first with the Cambridge Slavic Chorus, and then with Laduvane, both in Cambridge MA.
+She...Read More

 Schedule subject to change.
 All times in Eastern.

 NOTE: Each event in the schedule will be linked to its corresponding Zoom meeting.
-We will send you links several days before camp begins.
+You can also access the Zoom sessions from this printable Zoom Link Sheet/Schedule.

 11:00 a.m.
 Bulgarian Tambura with Nikolay Kodjabashev